-By default, when drawing with freehand drawing tools such as the brush, pencil or eraser tools, Harmony smoothens each drawing stroke you create right after creating it.
+By default, when drawing with freehand drawing tools such as the brush, pencil or eraser tools, Storyboard Pro smoothens each drawing stroke you create right after creating it.
 It does this by generating the vector shape of your drawing stroke, then simplifying its structure of points and curves, to remove what appears to be jittering.
 However, this can cause your precisely executed strokes to lose in precision and quality.

 This string has a certain maximum length.
 Once that length is reached, the string pulls the drawing tool in the direction of your mouse cursor or tablet pen.NOTE The distance between your mouse cursor or tablet pen and the stroke can be adjusted.
 For the purpose of demonstration, these images were done using the largest supported distance.

-- The Average method takes in account all your drawing gestures.
+- The Average method takes into account all your drawing gestures.
 Therefore, if you jitter a lot while drawing, your strokes may jitter a little.
 It is also tricky to create sharp corners with this method.
 However, this method tends to create very consistently smooth drawing curves.
 Also, since it actually follows the gesture of your mouse or tablet pen, you might find that this method feels more natural than the Pulled String method.

 - The Pulled String method gives you more precise control, and can be used to make sharp corners with the right technique, but may be harder to learn and to master.
 Your drawing tool does not follow your drawing strokes, it just gets pulled in the direction of your mouse cursor or tablet pen, which means the way your drawing gestures translate into drawing strokes is different than what you're used to.

-You may need to do some trial and error determine which method fits your drawing style the best.
+You may need to do some trial and error to determine which method fits your drawing style the best.
 You can also customize the distance by which your drawing stroke trails behind your mouse cursor or tablet pen.
 A shorter distance will feel more natural, but a longer distance will stabilize your drawing strokes more.

 The Pen Stabilizer works with the